Call Now To Get Your Life Back

 Rarely.
 Prosecutors in Maine are pressured to look tough on people who have been charged with OUI in all of its forms.
 When an OUI charge involves a fatal accident, that pressure is even higher.
 District attorneys want to look tough on drunk driving, and allowing the prosecutors in their offices to offer plea deals would undermine that goal.

-What is the defense for an OUI Manslaughter charge in Maine?
+Possible defense for an OUI Manslaughter charge in Maine

 Yes.
 Depending on your situation and the circumstances of the crash, there is often at least one way to challenge the case against you.